Grand Theft Auto 2

-Grand Theft Auto 2 is an action-adventure game, developed by DMA Design and published by Rockstar Games in October 1999, for Microsoft Windows and the PlayStation, and the Dreamcast and Game Boy Color in 2000.
-It is the sequel to 1997's Grand Theft Auto, and the second main instalment of the Grand Theft Auto series.
+Grand Theft Auto 2 (stylised as GTA2) is a 1999 action-adventure game developed by DMA Design and published by Rockstar Games.
+It is the sequel to 1997's Grand Theft Auto, and the second main entry in the Grand Theft Auto series.
 Set within a retrofuturistic metropolis known as "Anywhere City", the game focuses on players taking the role of a criminal as they roam an open world, conducting jobs for various crime syndicates and having free rein to do whatever they wish to achieve their goal.
-The game's intro is unique for a title in the series, as it involved live-action scenes filmed by Rockstar Games.
+The game's intro is unique for a title in the series, as it involves live-action scenes filmed by Rockstar Games.
+The game was released for the PlayStation and Windows in October 1999 and for the Dreamcast and Game Boy Color in 2000.

 Grand Theft Auto 2 received mixed reviews for most platforms, and negative reviews for the Game Boy Color, but was a moderate commercial success.
 While the soundtrack and some gameplay elements, such as the gang loyalty system, were praised, the graphics, controls, and setting received a more mixed game response.
-The game was also criticized for failing to innovate the formula established by its predecessor, despite several improvements it brought.
+The game was also criticised for failing to innovate the formula established by its predecessor, despite several improvements it brought.
 Grand Theft Auto 2 was followed by 2001's Grand Theft Auto III, which started a new era for the series, while the game itself was re-released on Steam in January 2008.

 Gameplay

-Like its predecessor Grand Theft Auto, the game focuses on players completing a series of levels, each requiring a set target score being achieved in order to progress to the next stage.
-Points are awarded from various criminal actions such as destroying cars, selling vehicles, and completing missions for various crime syndicates, with the latter awarding more points than doing simple criminal actions.
-Creating chaos from their crimes will cause the player to be wanted by the police who will hound the player to arrest or kill them, with higher wanted levels increasing the level of response used.
+Players begin a game with one character (six in the Game Boy Color version).
+Like its predecessor, the game focuses on players completing a series of levels, each requiring a set target score being achieved to progress to the next stage.
+Points are awarded from various criminal actions, such as destroying cars, selling vehicles, and completing missions for various crime syndicates, with the latter awarding more points than doing simple criminal actions.
+Creating chaos from their crimes will cause the player to be wanted by the police, who will hound the player to arrest or kill them, with higher wanted levels increasing the level of response used.
 Being arrested or dying loses the player any equipment they found, and impacts their multiplier bonus.